Improving the Digital Experience of Student Housing at the University of Guelph

 We chose Option 1 due to component constraints from the development team.
 Although the Option 2 - custom filters was our preferred choice, we faced feasibility and timeline limitations that made it difficult to implement.

-Option 1: List view of amenities
+List view of amenities

 Icon